ashubhakt/Heart_disease_detection_system/README.md

 Anaconda (Development Environment)
 <br>
 <br>
-Results
+Results:-
 <br>
-Decision Tree and Random Forest showed perfect accuracy (1.0) but may be prone to overfitting.
+1. Decision Tree and Random Forest showed perfect accuracy (1.0) but may be prone to overfitting.
 <br>
-Logistic Regression gave a balanced accuracy of ~86%.
+2. Logistic Regression gave a balanced accuracy of ~86%.
 <br>
-K-Neighbors Classifier performed decently with ~74%.
+3. K-Neighbors Classifier performed decently with ~74%.
 <br>
 <br>
 Author: Developed by Ashutosh Bhakt as part of MAchine Learning Project